Abhishekkrishnan6/student-management-system/README.md

 ## Usage

-Go to the College-ERP folder and run
+Go to the student-management-system folder and run

 ```bash
 python manage.py runserver